TeeTyJunGz/ROS2-Exam-1/README.md

    ```

 ### **Additional Commands with Teleop Keyboard**
--    Spawn Pizza: Spawn pizza at your teleop turtle position.
+-    **Spawn Pizza**: Spawn pizza at your teleop turtle position.
--    Save Path: The project includes functionality to save the pizza path the turtle has create.
-You can use the teleop keyboard to trigger path saving.
+-    **Save Path**: The project includes functionality to save the pizza path the turtle has create.
--    Clear Pizza: Clear all unsaved pizzas from the environment using the designated service.
+-    **Clear Pizza**: Clear all unsaved pizzas from the environment using the designated service.